Opinion | What Biden learned from Afghanistan

-One of the surprising takeaways from the fiasco in Afghanistan may be that Biden has learned that secrecy is not a president’s friend.
+One of the surprising takeaways from the fiasco in Afghanistan might be that Biden has learned that secrecy is not a president’s friend.
 Biden foolishly agreed last year when Afghan President Ashraf Ghani asked the United States to hold off on evacuating people from his country so as not to precipitate a crisis of confidence.
 That decision — to keep the eventual U.S. departure quiet — led to panic and much worse when the Taliban took over.
 The disastrous repercussions of the U.S. pullout crushed Biden’s standing in the polls, which has yet to recover.

 An Army investigation into last summer’s deadly debacle, obtained this week by The Post, details how problematic it was for the administration to play down the threat posed by the resurgent Taliban and to assume that the U.S. Embassy would stay operational no matter what happened.
 Marine Corps Brig.
 Gen. Farrell J. Sullivan wanted to stage enough supplies to host 5,000 evacuees at the Kabul airport by mid-July, but he was not permitted to even discuss the possibility of an evacuation with anyone other than British officials.